-You can download HC12, A quick guide to help with health costs including charges and optical voucher values or call 0300 123 0849 to order this leaflet.
+You can download HC12, A quick guide to help with health costs including charges and optical voucher values from the NHS Business Services Authority website, or call 0300 123 0849 to order this leaflet.

 3.2 How to apply

 You apply by completing an online application or a HC1 form.
 You can only apply online if you do not have capital or savings over £6,000.